ethmarks/ethmarks.github.io/content/posts/liquidglass.md

 Compared to Google's new design language, [Material 3 Expressive](https://design.google/library/expressive-material-design-google-research), I think that Liquid Glass looks far cooler.
 I still prefer the playful utility of Google's design philosophy, but Liquid Glass has an undeniable appeal that fits Apple's philosophy of 'you live in the future now; things just work'.

-This has been my longest blog post by far, and I've really enjoyed writing and researching it.
-It's been interesting to experience firsthand the amount of effort that goes into writing a technical blog.
+This has been my longest post by far, and I've really enjoyed writing and researching it.
+It's been interesting to experience firsthand the amount of effort that goes into writing a technical post.

 I hope you found this post interesting!